fadiquader/machine-learning-tutorial/01-statistics-probabilities.md

 P(A|B) means probablity of A given B

+Formula:
+The formula for conditional probability is:

+P(A | B) = P(A and B) / P(B)

+This reads as:

+P(A | B): "The probability of A happening given that B has happened."
+P(A and B): "The probability that A and B happen together."
+P(B): "The probability that B happens."

 ### Random Variables
 The types of variables whose values are given by random processes.
 What this means is random variables maps the outcome of a random process to numbers that can be used in probability theory.
 An example of a random process is throwing a dice.
 The outcome is clearly random and cannot be predetermined.
 However, we can assign numbers to those random outcomes, the numbers so assigned would be quantities of a random variable.
 Random variables are also measurable and contain numbers like regular variables in algebra but the key difference is that they are produced by a random process.